-There is no published data on viral load changes over time in study participants, but it can be assumed that blood and seminal viral loads varied as would be expected with antiretroviral therapy, including occasional detectable levels in both blood and seminal fluids.
-Regardless, HTPN052 showed a decrease in transmission in people who started treatment early.
+Of note in HPTN052, only two transmissions occurred while an HIV-positive partner was on antiretroviral therapy.
+In both cases, antiretroviral therapy had been initiated just prior (about 1 to 3 months) to the transmission event, leaving the possibility that in these cases the virus had not yet been fully suppressed when transmission occurred.
+There is no published data on viral load changes over time in study participants, but it can be assumed that blood and seminal viral loads varied slightly, as would be expected with antiretroviral therapy, including occasional detectable levels in both blood and seminal fluids.
+(See the sidebar "Viral load, antiretroviral therapy and transmission" for further discussion.)
+Regardless, the trial showed a dramatic decrease in transmission in people who started treatment early.